 It may not be unheard of for a shifter to take a human mate.
 Hell, his best friend had.
-But Thane would never trust a human again.
-Not when they had destroyed his home and took everything from him.
+But Thane would never trust a human again, not when they had destroyed his home and taken everything from him.
 But when he looked at the woman in front of him, his heart clenched.
 How could this beautiful creature be his enemy?

 His eyes drifted lower to her black dress that was tight around her middle, pushing her breasts forward until they looked like they might spill over.
 He would be only too happy to catch them if that should happen.
 Her creamy skin screamed for him to taste; to touch.